fr en es pt

 Measurable consequences

-The concept of spacetime allows us to predict measurable phenomena: deflection of light by stars (lensing), time dilation (slower time in strong gravity), and even the existence of gravitational waves, first detected in 2015 by LIGO.
+The concept of spacetime allows us to predict measurable phenomena: the deflection of light by stars (lensing), time dilation (slower time in strong gravity), or the existence of gravitational waves, first detected in 2015 by LIGO.
 These ripples in spacetime confirm that it is dynamic, deformable, undulating like a cosmic membrane.

 Spacetime: A complex topological structure

-On a quantum or cosmological scale, spacetime could present even more exotic structures: wormholes, quantum fluctuations, or "foam" of spacetime according to quantum gravity.
-These researches are at the frontier of theoretical physics, between general relativity and quantum mechanics.
+At the quantum or cosmological scale, spacetime could exhibit even more exotic structures: wormholes, quantum fluctuations, or "foam" of spacetime according to quantum gravity.
+These investigations are at the frontier of theoretical physics, between general relativity and quantum mechanics.

 Comparison of spacetime conceptions